Skip to content

 > day webrand,

->If you still don't understand why 3% difference in freefall should lead to "such draconian measures", do some maths:
+>If you still don't understand why 3% difference in freefall should lead to "such draconian measures", do the math:

 > around €7 million worth of theatre vouchers/gift cards are sold each year; even more in the past